FAQs - Theatre

 Candidates will be notified both by email and letter of the admission decision.
 Full financial aid awards will be sent upon academic and artistic admittance.

 Due to the volume of students who audition each year for the Conservatory programs, it is impossible to provide feedback on individual audition results.

 Yes, students may audition once per year with a maximum of two auditions for the program.

-Acting and musical theatre students must begin in the fall semester.
+Acting, musical theatre and theatre arts students must begin in the fall semester.
 Technical theatre/design and stage-management students may begin in the spring semester with permission.